gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 </p>
 ```

-In this example, most of the text has a font-size of 12px, while the text in one inline nonreplaced element has a size of 24px.
-However, all of the text has a line-height of 12px since line-height is an inherited property.
-Therefore, the strong element’s line-height is also 12px.
+In this example, most of the text has a `font-size` of `12px`, while the text in one inline nonreplaced element has a size of `24px`.
+However, all of the text has a `line-height` of `12px` since `line-height` is an inherited property.
+Therefore, the `strong` element’s `line-height` is also `12px`.

-Thus, for each piece of text where both the font-size and line-height are 12px, the content height does not change (since the difference between 12px and 12px is zero), so the inline box is 12 pixels high.
-For the strong text, however, the difference between line-height and font-size is -12px.
-This is divided in half to determine the half-leading (-6px), and the half-leading is added to both the top and bottom of the content height to arrive at an inline box.
+Thus, for each piece of text where both the `font-size` and `line-height` are `12px`, the content height does not change (since the difference between `12px` and `12px` is zero), so the inline box is 12 pixels high.
+For the strong text, however, the difference between `line-height` and `font-size` is `-12px`.
+This is divided in half to determine the half-leading (`-6px`), and the half-leading is added to both the top and bottom of the content height to arrive at an inline box.
 Since we’re adding a negative number in both cases, the inline box ends up being 12 pixels tall.
 The 12-pixel inline box is centered vertically within the 24-pixel content height of the element, so the inline box is actually smaller than the content area.

 So far, it sounds like we’ve done the same thing to each bit of text, and that all the inline boxes are the same size, but that’s not quite true.
 The inline boxes in the second line, although they’re the same size, don’t actually line up because the text is all baseline-aligned (see Figure 7-38).